3 min read

 Conclusion

-For what its worth - I still recommend human reviewers to review your code.
+For what it’s worth - I still think human reviewers should review your code.

 Frequently Asked Questions